Near Boulder Junction in Vilas County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1955 by the Wisconsin Historical Society.
 (Marker Number 34.)

 Location.
 46° 3.811′ N, 89° 38.774′ W. Marker is near Boulder Junction, Wisconsin, in Vilas County.
-Marker can be reached from County Road M 1.3 miles south of County Road K, on the right when traveling south Touch for map.
+Marker can be reached from County Road M 1.3 miles south of County Road K, on the right when traveling south.
 Marker is near the east shore of North Trout Lake at the Northern Highland-American Legion State Forest Boat Landing.
+Touch for map.
 Marker is in this post office area: Boulder Junction WI 54512, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 13 miles of this marker, measured as the crow flies.
 Forest Restoration (approx. 1.2 miles away); Snowmobile (approx. 7.6 miles away); Devils Lake Vista Subcontinental Divide (approx. 9˝ miles away); Dr. Kate Pelham Newcomb (approx. 11.9 miles away); The Million Penny Parade (approx. 11.9 miles away); Veterans Memorial (approx. 12.2 miles away).

 Also see . . .

 1. Wisconsin Department of Natural Resources.
 Forest Fire Program.
 (Submitted on September 21, 2010.)

 2. Wildlandfire.
 Article: Wisconsin DNR air attack pilot died in plane crash – the first fatality of a DNR air attack pilot in the line of duty.
 (Submitted on September 21, 2010.)